-The School organises a variety of activities which aim to give students the opportunity to "live" Venice, to learn about its rich culture, past and present, and to get to know each other at the same time.
+The School organises a variety of activities which aim to give participants the opportunity to "live" Venice, to learn about its rich culture, past and present, and to get to know each other at the same time.

-Students can participate in these activities through the application form; once applications close we will let you know whether the activity will take place (they will be activated based on a minimum number of participants).
+Sign up to these activities through the application form; once applications close we will let you know whether the activity will take place (they will be activated based on a minimum number of participants).